Articles & News

 - Flow properties which can affect the manufacturing process

 The cost and time involved in conducting these kinds of tests prior to formulation development is a legitimate concern.
-However, the modest costs involved in gaining these kinds of critical insights into the characteristics of your API early on will save you a considerable degree of avoidable damage, liability, lost efficacy, costly interruptions, and, ultimately, will prevent risk to the patients and end users.
+However, the modest costs involved in gaining these kinds of critical insights into the characteristics of your API early on will save you a lot of avoidable damage, liability, lost efficacy, costly interruptions, and, ultimately, will prevent risk to the patients whose lives you’re aiming to improve.

-It may appear to be an easier option to go back and retro-develop the drug substance to fit with your final formulation, but the truth is that this would be a far more time-consuming, laborious and costly process.
+It might seem like an easier option to go back and redevelop the drug substance to fit with your final formulation, but the truth is that would be a much more time-consuming and laborious process.
 Even small changes to your API manufacturing process are likely to require a new clinical study to demonstrate that it is equally effective as the original substance in order to gain FDA approval.

-There’s no doubt that it’s hard to break down existing organisation silos in order to create a more aligned approach to API synthesis and formulation development, but the benefits of shortening the development timeline by getting things ‘right first time’ far outweigh the negatives.
-In addition, you’ll see a faster return on investment, and – most importantly – get a potentially life saving medicine to patients sooner.
+There’s no doubt that it’s hard to break down existing organisation silos in order to create a more aligned approach to API synthesis and formulation development, but the benefits of shortening the development timeline by getting things ‘right first time round’ far outweigh the negatives.
+In addition, you’ll see a faster return on investment, and – most importantly – get your life saving medicine to patients sooner.

 The Benefits Of Freeze Drying

-Whether already sold on the benefits of freeze drying as part of your manufacturing process, or just looking at moving on from cold chain to freeze dried chain for a new product, it’s worth noting the benefits of freeze drying including:
+Whether you’re already sold on the benefits of freeze drying as part of your manufacturing process, or just looking at moving on from cold chain to freeze dried chain for a new product, it’s worth noting all the benefits of freeze drying: